Did you know?

 Suffolk police would like to hold DriveWise sessions for young people across Suffolk and deliver this important message to as many people as possible.
 The sessions have been run in schools throughout the county – with a lot of positive feedback from those involved.

-If your school or organisation is interested please get in touch with the Consultation Team by email: [email protected].
+If your school or organisation is interested please get in touch with your local SNT here.

 Please include your name and contact details and which organisation you represent.

 Please note we will only be able to hold a session if we have sufficient interest.

 Blue Light Aware is a short video, produced on behalf of the emergency services.
 Their crews rely on the help of other road users when they're on a 'blue light' journey.

 By watching Blue Light Aware, you will better understand their needs, you will be reducing the risks you face, you will be contributing to a safer road environment and you might also be helping to save a life.